European-Conference/euroconf.eu/content/info/index.md

 Please enter through the main entrance, as shown in the image below.
 Attendees will register at a registration table near the entrance.
 Attendees do not need to bring a physical or digital ticket with them, but they should bring a photo ID so their name can be verified against our list of those who have purchased a ticket.
 The registration table will be open all day both days to accomodate those who arrive later. <div class='hks-map'>![image](hks-map.png)</div>

+### Workshops
+Multiple workshops will be offered at the conference.
+Workshops are events in which attendees will be able to interact with a speaker in a smaller setting of 20-25 people.
+Given the limited space available, conference attendees must sign up for these workshops in advance.
+An email sent will be sent to all registrants on February 2, 2024, with instructions on how to sign up for workshops.

 ### Farewell Gala

 The farewell gala and reception will take place at the Harvard Faculty Club beginning at 8:00pm on Saturday, February 10.
 The address is 20 Quincy St, Cambridge, MA 02138 ([Google Maps link](https://www.google.com/maps/place/Harvard+Faculty+Club/@42.3732533,-71.1167595,17z/data=!3m1!4b1!4m6!3m5!1s0x89e377a7db192837:0xa7254ff63e9ae82e!8m2!3d42.3732494!4d-71.1141792!16s%2Fg%2F11bws8cjzj?entry=ttu)).
 All attendees must have purchased both a conference and a reception ticket.
 All attendees must be at least 21 years old, as drinks will be offered.
 As with the conference, attendees do not need to bring a physical or digital ticket with them, but they should bring a photo ID so their name can be verified against our list of those who have purchased a ticket.
 The dress code is business casual.